filamentphp/filamentphp.com/content/plugins/solution-forest-cms.md

         ];
     }
     ```
-4. You also need to add the necessary trait to your Filament resource:
+4. You also need to add the necessary trait to your Filament resource, to prepare for resource pages:
     ```php
     namespace App\Filament\Resources;